Dhairya-Khara/inventory-management/README.md

 npm install
 ```

-6.We can finally start the web server
+6. We can finally start the web server
 ```bash
 npm run start
 ```